 It seems I’m with Hollywood on this one.

 It’s true that population is not on its own a reliable indicator of the human impact on the rest of the planet, because the impact of any one human being is dependent on his or her behaviour.
-If we eat meat and diary products, for instance, we have a much greater impact than if we are vegan, because meat and milk production are, in nutritional terms, far less efficient uses of land than growing edible plants, meaning that much more land is needed to feed a meat or cheese eater than to feed a vegan.
+If we eat meat and diary products, for instance, we have a much greater impact than if we are vegan, because meat and milk production are, in nutritional terms, far less efficient uses of land than growing edible plants.
 In the same way, if we drive a car and use aeroplanes, we will have a much greater impact than if we only walk or use a bicycle.
 And if we have a centrally heated house with a TV, a fridge and a washing machine, our impact will be much greater than if we live in a hut and don’t use electric power at all (although it must be said that, even if we rely entirely on firewood for heat and light, that can still have a considerable impact.)

 Which takes me to the second charge made (in this particular film review but also elsewhere) against the idea that overpopulation is a problem.
 Not only is it racist, but it is Malthusian.